A-CubeTest/A-Cube/README.md

 `N.B.
 This demo was made with a Samsung Galaxy S8 device with Android 9, in other smartphones maybe accessibility and installed services sections are in other places, in these cases get information about it.
 Also in some cases you have to put the accessibility service between apps that are exempt from battery optimization to prevent the accessibility service from being disabled.`

-`For do this in Samsung device you have to go to "Settings -> Applications -> A-Cube - Accessibility Service" then tap on "Battery -> Optimize battery use -> Non-optimized app -> All" and then switch off the A-Cube Accesssibility Service toggle button.`
+`For do this in Samsung devices you have to go to "Settings -> Applications -> A-Cube - Accessibility Service" then tap on "Battery -> Optimize battery use -> Non-optimized app -> All" and then switch off the A-Cube Accesssibility Service toggle button.`